LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Results and Discussion

-We observe that both \arch{} \blend{} and \arch{} \couple{} exhibit a significantly faster convergence rate during training, reaching competitive image generation performance (lower FID) in fewer training steps.
 We attribute this favorable property of \arch{} to the layerwise timestep-expert architecture.
 As noted in prior work~\cite{eDiff,HangGLB00GG23}, the slow convergence of diffusion models is partially due to the conflicting optimization directions of different timesteps.
-Optimizing for timesteps that are close can benefit each other, while optimizing timesteps that are far away can interfere with each other.
-Our layerwise timestep-expert architecture alleviates this challenge by distributing timesteps across different transformer layers.
+Optimizing for timesteps that are close can benefit each other, while optimizing timesteps that are far away can interfere with each other. \arch{}'s layerwise timestep-expert architecture alleviates this challenge by distributing timesteps across different transformer layers.